profweston/School_District_Analysis/README.md

 * *Scores by School Type*

   Thomas High School is classified as a Charter school so this is the only row that has the potential to change.
-Again, this analysis was completed using the total student count, consequently, there is no difference among the results of each analysis.
+Again, this analysis was completed using the total student count, consequently, there is no difference among the results of each analysis when rounded to the nearest percent.

     Initial Analysis: